Cross Country Introduction by Jennifer Rich

 Who: only members of UKA affiliated running clubs are permitted to take part in cross-country (i.e. pay your subs or you’re not getting in).

 Where: at venues across South Yorkshire as part of the South Yorkshire Country Athletics Association league, and at a venue outside South Yorkshire for the National Relays (usually Mansfield).
-Keep your eyes peeled for the venues for the both the Northern and National Cross Country Championships (in 2015, the former took place in Pontefract, the latter at Parliament Hill in London).
+Keep your eyes peeled for the venues of both the Northern and National Cross Country Championships (in 2015, the former took place in Pontefract, the latter at Parliament Hill in London).

 How: entry invariably has to be made via the club, so look out for details on the club website or Facebook page on how to sign-up.